 This activity was recorded and later captured on film.
 The table was moved to various locations but the activity continued.
 At a later period of time, the experiment was replicated by a new group of participants.

 Many have noted the similarities between Philip’s abilities and those of the poltergeist.
 These experimenters had tried to create a physical manifestation of a ghost, but instead were rewarded with a different type of haunting altogether: the Poltergeist.

 There have been those who’ve claimed that the original results from the experiment were hoaxed, but this has never been confirmed.
 The usual criticism is that the experiment lacked the control factors, which would have made it scientific.
 Attempts by other groups to replicate the Philip Experiment have usually, but not always, failed.
 The most successful – though not as powerful – replication has been the Sydney or “Skippy” Experiment.

-Interestingly, the Philip Experiment is often quoted as being the inspiration for the upcoming movie the Quiet Ones, which Hammer Films has said is a “follow-up” to Woman in Black.
+Interestingly, the Philip Experiment is often quoted as being the inspiration for the upcoming movie the Quiet Ones, which Hammer Films says is a “follow-up” to Woman in Black.
 The movie’s scheduled for release on April 25th, 2014.

 The first Quiet Ones trailer was released on October 31, 2013.

 Philip Experiment documentary with actual footage (7:40, 9:40, etc.).

 Mathews, Rupert.
 Poltergeists and Other Hauntings.
 Arcturus.
 2009.